 If your website runs on WordPress, then you have a wide selection of support-related plugins to choose from.
-They run the gamut from building a simple FAQ or knowledgebase, all the way to full-blown ticketing systems.
-This gives you the opportunity to build a support area that fits virtually any type of business.
+They run the gamut from building a simple FAQ or knowledgebase all the way to full-blown ticketing systems.
+This allows you to build a support area that fits virtually any type of business.

 With that in mind, here are 8 WordPress plugins that you can use to provide excellent customer service and support.

 This plugin will enable you to place a widget from the free Tawk.To chat application onto your WordPress website (a free account is required).
 You can customize the widget’s look, which pages it displays on, and embed it anywhere with the included shortcode.

 A handy scheduler is also included, which will display the widget only during your operating hours.
 As a bonus, you can use the service’s mobile app to answer queries from wherever you are.

 SupportCandy – Helpdesk & Support Ticket System

 With just a few clicks, SupportCandy will add a ticketing system to both the front and back ends of your website.
 Create an unlimited number of support agent users and assign them tickets, while premium add-ons enable you to automate the process.